CLOUD VS. ON-PREMISES: COST COMPARISON (PART ONE)

 · That you might take this opportunity to overhaul some of your longstanding processes, and replace them with more modern processes that conform to your new software.
 You don’t want the tail to wag the dog, but sometimes new application software is a great opportunity to give your old internal processes a facelift.

 2. If you’re a start-up or spin-off company without existing application software, then you should look first at the cloud on-demand providers.
-Services likesalesforce.com, SugarCRM, NetSuite, Sage Online, Quickbooks Online, and Business By Design are well-suited for your needs.
+Services likesalesforce.com, SugarCRM, NetSuite, Sage Online, Quickbooks Online, and Business By Design is well-suited for your needs.
 The initial investment is small, and you can discontinue use at any time, provided that you haven’t signed a service agreement for some minimum amount of time.
 There are no providers in this space that I know of who would require you to sign-up for more than one year.

-3. If you own an existing server and on-premises software that currently meets your needs, but you’d like to reduce the overall operating costs, consider having your software hosted by a third party provider.
+3. If you own an existing server and on-premises software that currently meets your needs, but you’d like to reduce the overall operating costs, consider having your software hosted by a third-party provider.
 This is called a hybrid cloud or a private cloud, and it can be very effective in reducing your overall IT costs.
 Your software is loaded on to a hosting center’s server, and it’s accessible to all your staff, just as though the server was located in-house.
 Some application software is better suited to this strategy than others, so you should talk to your application provider(s) before you embark on this strategy.
 Some older legacy applications just don’t work well in this environment because they are “thick clients”.
 Ask your provider what that means.

 4. If you own an existing server and on-premises software that is not meeting your needs, then you should be looking at two options: (i) replacing your application with a more capable on-premises solution or (ii) using a cloud application, if one exists that meets your needs.
 You’ll need to evaluate all the factors below when making your decision.